PinkRobotics/PinkRobotics/WaterTransport.md

 Answer: We welcome collaboration and support.
 If you're interested in contributing, please email Tyler at Tyler@PinkRobotics.ca.

-## Guiding Quotes:
-- "Difficulties are just things to overcome, after all." — Ernest Shackleton
-- "The sky is not the limit; your mind is." — Marilyn Monroe
-- "For once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you will long to return." — Leonardo da Vinci
-- "Aviation is proof that given the will, we have the capacity to achieve the impossible." — Eddie Rickenbacker
-- "Man must rise above the Earth—to the top of the atmosphere and beyond—for only thus will he fully understand the world in which he lives." — Socrates
-- "Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston Churchill
-- "To handle yourself, use your head; to handle others, use your heart." — Eleanor Roosevelt
-- "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has." — Margaret Mead
-- "The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." — Michelangelo
-- "The most difficult thing is the decision to act, the rest is merely tenacity." — Amelia Earhart

 ## For the Layman: A Sobering Overview of Our Ambitious Plan
+> "The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." — Michelangelo

 ### The Vision
 Imagine a future where fleets of airships are the new stewards of our ecosystems.
 These aren't whimsical fantasies; they are engineered solutions designed to tackle the urgent challenges of wildfires and water scarcity.